October 1, 6:30-7:30pm

 Building a Balanced College List

 With 2,000+ colleges in the US, how can students determine the best fit for them?
 College research can be time-consuming, especially if you don’t know where to start or what to look for.
 This workshop will discuss the many factors high school students should consider when developing a balanced college list, and how to navigate college research to find the best fit academically, socially and financially.
-This seminar is appropriate for sophomores, juniors, seniors and their parents.
+This seminar is appropriate for sophomores, juniors, seniors, and their parents.

-October 2, 6:30-7:30pm
+October 15, 6:30-7:30pm

-College Application Essays & Supplements
+College Application Essays

-October 9, 6:30-7:30pm
+October 22, 6:30-7:30pm

 Making your Common Application Less Common

-October 16, 6:30-7:30pm
+October 29, 6:30-7:30pm

 Paying for College: Financial Aid and Scholarships

 The financial aid process for college can feel irritating at best, and incomprehensible at its worst.
 The 2023-2024 saw a major overhaul of the Free Application for Student Aid (FAFSA) that was fraught with issues, making this process even more confusing.
 We will provide an overview of the financial aid process, types of aid offered, understanding industry terminology, and important updates to the new FAFSA process.
 We will also discuss how to get started on scholarship search.
-This seminar is appropriate for seniors and their parents.
+This seminar is appropriate for sophomore, juniors, seniors and their parents.